jbloomlab/divergence_timing_manuscript/README.md

 # Divergence Timing Manuscript

-This repository is for the project by Sarah Hilton and Jesse Bloom analyzing the effect of site-specific preferences on branch lengths.
+This repository is for the project by Sarah Hilton and Jesse Bloom analyzing the effect of site-specific stationary state substitution models on the estimation of long branch lengths.
-Specifically, it looks at the difference in HA tree branch lengths using ExpCMs and YNGKP models.
+Specifically, it looks at the difference of HA tree branch lengths using ExpCMs and YNGKP models.

+The manuscript is titled "Experimentally informed site-specific substitution models deepen phylogenetic estimates of the divergence of viral lineages."

 This repo contains the following directories